ChatScript/ChatScript/WIKI/ChatScript-Basic-User-Manual.md

     ?: (dog) I have a cat

-this will respond equally to I like dogs and I have a dog.
+this will respond equally to _I like dogs_ and _I have a dog_.
 Whereas the pattern

     ?: (dogs) I have a cat